elastic/rally/docs/adding_tracks.rst

     }

 The parameter ``default_value`` controls the value to use for the setting if it is undefined.
+If the setting is undefined and there is no default value, nothing will be added.

 .. _adding_tracks_custom_param_sources: